ktorio/ktor-documentation/topics/creating_http_apis.md

 #### Listing all customers

-To list all customers, we can simply return the `customerStorage` list by using the `call.respond` function in Ktor. which can take a Kotlin object and return it serialized in a specified format.
+To list all customers, we can simply return the `customerStorage` list by using the `call.respond` function in Ktor, which can take a Kotlin object and return it serialized in a specified format.
 For the `get` handler, it looks like this:

 ```kotlin
 import io.ktor.application.*